Download our guide

 All V4 Lacquered floors are finished with up to eight coats of hard wearing and easy maintenance lacquer or varnish.

 - Prevent accumulation of grit and abrasive dust which can scratch and dull the lacquered surface.
-Do this with regular sweeping and vacuuming and by installing barrier mats such as coir matting inside and outside all external door ways.
+Do this with regular sweeping and vacuuming and by installing barrier mats such as coir matting inside and outside all external doorways.

 - Protect all furniture with felt pads to avoid any scratching with movement.

-- Wipe up any spilled liquids and avoid any standing water or liquid as wood will absorb liquid and expand which could effect the stability of the floor.
+- Wipe up any spilled liquids and avoid any standing water or liquid as wood will absorb liquid and expand which could affect the stability of the floor.
 Any stains should be removed while wet with a clean damp cloth.

 - If using a mop and bucket with soap solution to clean the floor, avoid using too much water insuring the mop almost dry before application.

-Always keep the amount of water used to clean the floor to a minimum.
+NOTE: Always keep the amount of water used to clean the floor to a minimum.